schoolyearhq/description/README.md

    - The system plugs into government-recognised institutions that already exist.
    - The value lies in removing the financial bottleneck of school fees, not duplicating infrastructure.

----

 ### Why these boundaries matter

 - **Clarity** → Donors, funders, and partners know exactly what their contribution does: *€200 = one year of school*.
 - **Scalability** → Neutrality and simplicity make the system easy to replicate in multiple contexts without becoming entangled in policy debates.
+- **Respect of local decision making** → NGOs, charities, and humanitarian organisations often implicitly push their own agendas — prioritising certain groups, imposing outside values, or tying funding to conditions.
+Schoolyear avoids this by remaining neutral and simply paying recognised school fees.
+Local institutions decide how to run their schools; the system only removes the financial barrier that prevents children from attending.

 > Schoolyear is a **distribution mechanism**: it channels funds directly into school years, with proof.
-Nothing more, nothing less.

-## The Mathematical Problem (Risk-Minimizing Allocation)

-We want the **optimal way to allocate a finite pool of funds** across many schools so that we **minimize the risk of default (or disruption)** at schools while respecting timing and budget constraints.

-## The Mathematical Problem (in plain language)
+## The Mathematical Problem

 In places like **Uganda**, a **primary school year costs ~€200** per child.
 That money usually covers **uniforms, books, meals, exam fees, and other essentials** that aren’t fully funded by the government.